wezel/Virtual-Ray-Tracer/README.md

 ## Future

 The application is still in active development.
 A new user study has been conducted and, under the guidance of the same supervisors, a new group of students started their Bachelor's projects focused on improving and extending the application.
-And we hope the you will contribute to Virtual Ray Tracer too; read on.
+And we hope that you will contribute to Virtual Ray Tracer, too; read on.

 ## License